On Micropayments

 Transactions seem like a simple thing - subtract an amount from one account and add it to another.
 If that was all it took then a single server could handle every credit card in the world but instead each transaction requires checking the source and destination against various lists to prevent fraud, the application of various taxes, collating similar transaction to detect suspicious behavior, and finally subtracting the network’s cut.

 Of course, much of this does not directly benefit either the buyer or the seller so maybe we could get away with not implementing the fraud protection.
 Unfortunately not.
-Any payment system is going to immediately used for fraud, do not think micropayment’s small stakes make fraud unworkable.
+Any payment system (micro or otherwise) is going to immediately be used for fraud, do not think micropayment’s small stakes make fraud unworkable.
 Advertising deals with even lower dollar amounts and fraud is rampant.
 And fraud can be automated - those quarter of a cents really add up if you have a botnet to call on.

 And we haven’t even talked about chargebacks yet.
 Do micropayment proponents really think that people won’t ask for refunds on 10 cents worth of article when they decide they don’t agree with it?
 Chargebacks are the reason people trust credit cards - any payment system will have to support them to prevent publishers from just not delivering the promised content.